toppk/pysandra/README.md

 ## NOTICE

 This project has just started.

-In order to get the SDLC complete, this project is published on github and pypi.
+In order to get the SDLC complete, this project is published on github and pypi, but I don't recommend anyone use it just yet.

-This is only recommened for people who want
+However, it is for anyone who wants

 * to get involved in development,
-* give feedback
+* to give feedback,
-* are happy with it's very limited state
+* or are happy with it's very limited state

 Please check back often, I hope to get this to a generally useful state this year.

-Contributions, advice welcome, development coodinated on github
+Contributions, advice welcome, development is coodinated on github.

 <p align="center">
   <a href="https://pysandra.readthedocs.org/"><img width="350" height="208" src="https://raw.githubusercontent.com/toppk/pysandra/master/docs/img/logo.png" alt='pysandra'></a>